panu2306/django-notes/django_forms.md

 	password = forms.CharField(label="Password", max_length=32, widget=forms.PasswordInput)
 	confirm_password = forms.CharField(label="Confirm Password", max_length=32, widget=forms.PasswordInput)
 ```
 This defines a form for Sign-Up functionality in your website.
 The CharField() & EmailField() are type of fields to represent type of data.
+For more information regarding form fields visit [here](https://docs.djangoproject.com/en/3.0/ref/forms/fields/#module-django.forms.fields).
 Also, label argument is to meto mention the human-friendly label for that particular field.

 A Form instance has an is_valid() method, which runs validation routines for all its fields.
 When this method is called, if all fields contain valid data, it will:
  	- return True